 Cassie holds an Associates degree in Arts and Sciences from Grand Rapids Community College in Grand Rapids, Michigan.
 Her focus at GRCC was on Biology and Journalism.
 After receiving her AA, she transfered to Eastern Michigan University, located in Ypsilanti, Michigan, and majored in Public Law and Government, with a minor in Journalism.

 Outreach and Education Coordinator

-Martha, APICC’s new Membership and Outreach Coordinator, comes to us from UAA’s Community and Technical College, where she was the college and career pathways coordinator.
+Martha, APICC’s Outreach and Education Coordinator, comes to us from UAA’s Community and Technical College, where she was the college and career pathways coordinator.
 While at UAA, Martha worked with secondary students, assisting with career-readiness activities and with professional-development programs for teachers, including UAA’s side of the Teacher Industry Externship program.
 One of Martha’s passions is connecting students to training to help them fulfill their aspirations.
-She is no stranger to classroom presentations or to outreach activities and is looking forward to utilizing her skillset to advance the mission of APICC.
+She is no stranger to classroom presentations or to outreach activities and is looking forward to utilizing her skill set to advance the mission of APICC.
 Martha holds a B.S. and M.S. from Central Washington University, as well as a graduate certificate from UAA, all related to career and technical education.